NeeruRathour/CI-project-cookbook/README.md

 ## Deployment</br>

-- The site was deployed to Heroku
+- The site is deployed to Heroku

 The live link can be found here - (https://ci-project-cookbook-fe13e6be7172.herokuapp.com/)